abaker2010/bustaPcap/README.md

 	Command Arguments
 	-----------------------
+		-h, --help            show this help message and exit

+		-q  --FQDN=DO_FQDN
+							Usage: -q <FALSE|true>    This option finds Fully Qualified Domain Names with each IP found

+		-o  --OUTPUT=SAVE_FILE
-	    -o SAVE_FILE,   This option saves the output into the provided filename this auto saves as a text file so extentions can be omited
+							Usage: -o <filename>    This option saves the output into the provided filename

+		-d  --DIR=DIR_PATH
-		-d DIR_PATH,    Directory path that holds all PCAP files for parsing.
+							Directory path that holds all PCAP files for parsing.
 							Allowed files within are .pcap, .cap, .pcapng

+		-p  --PCAP=PCAP_FILE
-		-p PCAP_FILE,   PCAP File that will be parsed.
+							PCAP File that will be parsed.
 Include whole destination path: Allowed file types are: .pcap, .cap, .pcapng

 	Pip Requirements
 	-----------------------